denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 ### Balancing differently

 Another method we could still try to improve our model was to balance it in a different way.
 The only balancing I'd tried so far was to remove entires from larger categories to make all categories of equal size and remove the ones that were too small (see 'Creating reusable dataframes').
 This worked, but meant that a lot of data was lost.
 In [notebook 26.1](./notebooks/Dennis_van_Oosten_26.1_Sample_Balancing_TFIDF.ipynb) and [notebook 26.2](./notebooks/Dennis_van_Oosten_26.2_Sample_Balancing_W2V.ipynb) I tried balancing by copying records from categories that had less records to make them all of equal length.
 This turned out to work well, but not better compared to the unbalanced set: [notebook 26.3](./notebooks/Dennis_van_Oosten_26.3_Main_Categories_W2V.ipynb).

-## Communication

-### Presentations
-During the project, I gave a sufficient amount of presentation.
-I don't know exactly how many, but every group memeber has roughly done the same amoutn of presentations, and definetely more than two.

-### Writing paper
-The paper was written using an online LaTeX editor.
-The group as a whole wrote the paper together and all, including myself, contributed to the final outcome of the research.